DHTMLX/scheduler-docs/data/skins.md

 'Contrast Black' skin
 ----------------------

-To apply the 'Contrast Black' skin, use **scheduler.skin** property:
+To apply the 'Contrast Black' skin, include the default CSS file:

+- **dhtmlxscheduler.css**

+And set the skin via the **scheduler.skin** property:

 ~~~js
 scheduler.skin = "contrast-black";